neomundi-io/.github/profile/README.md

 <sub>FR · [Lire en français](./README.fr.md)</sub>

-### NeoMundi.
+# NeoMundi.
 The AI thermometer.

-Real-time observability and governance signals for generative AI systems.
+**Real-time observability and governance signals for generative AI systems.**

-NeoMundi is a real-time signal layer deployable above LLM stacks, agents, and orchestration systems.
+NeoMundi is a real-time signal layer deployable above LLM stacks, agents and orchestration systems.

-It helps AI teams measure instability, drift, and governance-relevant signals before enforcing policies.
+It helps AI teams measure instability, drift and governance-relevant signals before enforcing policies.

-One API call.
+> **One API call.
 BYOK.
+Privacy by design.
+No content storage.**

+**Self-hosted Llama judge within a sovereign inference pipeline.**
-Privacy first.
-No content storage.
-Self-hosted Llama available for selected governance functions.
-A sovereign inference path for stronger privacy, resilience and operational control.
+A stronger path for privacy, resilience and operational control.

 We provide the signal.
-Your system, policy, or responsible operator keeps decision authority.
+**Your system, policy or responsible operator keeps decision authority.**

 OBS first.
 GOV when ready.

-Call the instrument.
+*Call the instrument.
 Observe the drift.
 Configure your thresholds.
-Govern in real time
+Govern in real time.*

 ---

-### NeoMundi Real-Time Governance Framework
+## NeoMundi Real-Time Governance Framework

-NeoMundi is evolving from thermometer to spectrometer: from a real-time stability signal toward a multidimensional measurement layer for AI system behavior during execution.
+NeoMundi is evolving **from thermometer to spectrometer**: from a real-time stability signal toward a multidimensional measurement layer for AI system behavior during execution.

-The framework now includes a self-hosted Llama inference path for selected governance functions.
+> **The framework now includes a self-hosted Llama judge within a sovereign inference pipeline.**

 This strengthens three core requirements of industrial AI governance:

-- **privacy**, by reducing unnecessary exposure of sensitive data;
+* **privacy**, by reducing unnecessary exposure of sensitive data;
-- **resilience**, by limiting dependency on external inference services;
+* **resilience**, by limiting dependency on external inference services;
-- **operational sovereignty**, by enabling selected governance functions to run on infrastructure controlled by NeoMundi.
+* **operational sovereignty**, by enabling selected governance functions to run on infrastructure controlled by NeoMundi.

-A real-time governance signal must meet three minimal requirements: it must be observable, interpretable and interoperable.
+A real-time governance signal must meet three minimal requirements:

+> **It must be observable, interpretable and interoperable.**

 The NeoMundi Real-Time Governance Framework organizes these requirements across several public methodological repositories dedicated to observability, informational metrics, interpretation, interoperability and real-time governance for AI systems.

-Together, these repositories form the minimal foundations of an industrializable AI governance infrastructure: measure, interpret, transmit, decide, trace.
+> **Measure.
+Interpret.
+Transmit.
+Decide.
+Trace.**

 ### Main repositories - Core repositories